permafrost-dev/nextjs-tauri-template/README.md

 ### error[E0554]: `#![feature]` may not be used on the stable release channel

-If you are getting this issue when trying to run `pnpm tauri dev`, it may be that you have a newer version of a Rust dependency that uses an unstable feature.
+If you are getting this issue when trying to run `npm run dev`, it may be that you have a newer version of a Rust dependency that uses an unstable feature.
-`pnpm tauri build` should still work for production builds, but to get the dev command working, either downgrade the dependency or use Rust nightly via `rustup override set nightly`.
+`npm run build` should still work for production builds, but to get the dev command working, either downgrade the dependency or use Rust nightly via `rustup override set nightly`.